Jonathan-Chia/portfolio/README.md

 # About Me
 - 👋 Hi, I’m Pathway Analytics.
 - 👀 I’m interested in solving your business problems, and then training you to solve them on your own!
-- 🌱 I’m currently working on a building a custom Bayesian Marketing Mix Modeling.
+- 🌱 I’m currently working on a building a custom Bayesian Marketing Mix Model.

 # Blog Highlights